 At RCA, we believe that artistic skills can be taught to all students.
 Within our curriculum, we emphasize drawing because it is the foundation for all other visual media, from painting to graphic design to architecture.

-Most young children have only seen the symbolic, stick-figure type drawings that they and their friends create.
-But a more developed and representational style is possible, even at a young age.
+Most young children have only seen the symbolic, stick-figure type drawings that they and their friends create but a more developed and representational style is possible, even at a young age.
 RCA has adopted the Monart Method, a drawing system that shows children how to perceive the visual world in terms of five basic shapes.
-With practice, they can identify them in any object and translate their perceptions onto paper.
-They are soon able to produce impressive drawings of anything they may observe, from insects to rocket ships to portraits of themselves.
+With practice, they can identify them in any object and translate what they see onto paper.
+With practice, they are able to produce impressive drawings of anything they may observe, from insects to rocket ships to portraits of themselves.

-At RCA, students will draw from life and from their imaginations, but they will also copy from other well-established works of art.
+At RCA, students draw from life and from their imaginations, but they also copy from other well-established works of art, a classical approach.
 The idea of imitating another artist runs counter to the contemporary value placed on self-expression and originality.
 Why look to someone else’s style when we can discover our own?
 Doesn’t imitating stifle creativity?

-Historically, part of any artistic training included copying from a master.
-The early Renaissance artist Cennino Cennini wrote The Craftsman’s Handbook, a how-to manual for aspiring painters.
-In it he admonishes apprentices to imitate the style of a master as closely and as often as possible.
+Historically, artistic training always included copying from a master.
+In The Craftsman’s Handbook, a how-to manual for aspiring painters, early Renaissance artist Cennino Cennini admonishes apprentices to imitate the style of a master closely and frequently.
 He says that if you copy from an excellent painter, “you will find, if nature has granted you any imagination at all, that you will eventually acquire a style individual to yourself, and it cannot help being good; because your hand and your mind, being always accustomed to gather flowers, would ill know how to pluck thorns.”

-It would seem to be a paradox that it is through imitation, not in spite of it, we are able to develop our own style.
-Until relatively recently, nearly all artists – from Da Vinci to Velasquez to Sargent – imitated works of established masters as part of their training.
+According to this view, it is through imitation, not in spite of it, we are able to develop our own style.
+Historically, nearly all artists – from Da Vinci to Velasquez to Sargent – imitated works of established masters as part of their training.
 Even artists who rejected traditional forms like Cezanne to Picasso were originally trained to draw representationally.
 Before he ventured into Cubism, Picasso could draw like Rembrandt.
-Michelangelo’s drawings after Giotto’s frescoes, whose style he so clearly departed from, reminds us that that imitation need not stifle creativity and innovation.
+Michelangelo’s drawings after Giotto’s frescoes reminds us that that imitation need not stifle creativity and innovation.